-This gluten free dessert recipe makes 4 individual crustless pies packed with real food and nourishing ingredients.
+This gluten free dessert recipe makes four individual crustless pies packed with real food and nourishing ingredients.
 Did you know that most pecan pies are loaded with GMO corn syrup?!
 But not this one!
-You could even argue that, between the butter, maple syrup, eggs and pecans, these little pies make for a perfectly balanced meal!
+You could even argue that, between the butter, maple syrup, eggs, and pecans, these little pies make for a perfectly balanced meal!
 Or maybe I’m just trying to make myself feel better for eating one for breakfast?

-Crustless Pecan Pie (Makes 4 individual pies)
+Crustless Pecan Pie (Makes four individual pies)

-- Heat oven to 350 degrees
+- Heat the oven to 350 degrees.

-- Stir in maple syrup, coconut sugar, vanilla and melted butter
+- Stir in maple syrup, coconut sugar, vanilla, and melted butter.

 - Let cool and ENJOY!

 Click here to see more Mama Natural recipes!